mrakitin/DataCrunching/Data/TARGETS/PLPro_dimer_pockets/README.md

 Looking at `PLPro_chainsAB_info.txt` we can find that the following pockets could be reasonable targets (by looking at the druggability scores):

-- pocket 24 : double checking
+- pocket 24 : no priority (the same as the monomer pockets?)
-- pocket 46 : double checking
+- pocket 46 : no priority (the same as the monomer pockets?)
-- pocket 47 : double checking
+- pocket 47 : no priority (the same as the monomer pockets?)
 - pocket 50 : Running by Oleg Tchoubar (04/04/2020)

 ## Pocket 50